Purdue Global Law School

 Purdue Global Law School (formerly Concord Law School and Concord University School of Law), is an online law school based in Los Angeles, California.
 It is one of several schools within Purdue University Global.
-Established in 1998, Purdue Global Law was the United States' first fully online law school.
-The school is approved by the State Bar of California and not accredited by the American Bar Association, providing limitations in taking the bar exam in most states other than California, Connecticut, and Indiana.
+Established in 1998, Purdue Global Law is a fully online law school.
+The school is accredited by the State Bar of California.
+It is not accredited by the American Bar Association, providing limitations in taking the bar exam in most states other than California, Connecticut, and Indiana.

 History

-In October 1998, 33 students began the online program.
+Purdue Global Law School began as Concord Law School which, in October 1998, enrolled 33 students began the online program.
 Concord hired Barry Currier from 2004 to 2010 as Dean of the law school.
 The merger of Concord into Kaplan University in late 2007 made Concord the first online law school to be part of a regionally accredited university.
-As the first fully online law school in the United States, the concept of Concord initially drew criticism from the legal establishment, including U.S. Supreme Court Justice Ruth Bader Ginsburg.
-In June 2016, Harvard Law School magna cum laude graduate and now closed Whittier Law School professor Martin Pritikin joined Purdue Global Law as its dean.
+As a fully online law school, the concept of Concord initially drew criticism from the legal establishment, including U.S. Supreme Court Justice Ruth Bader Ginsburg.
+In June 2016, Harvard Law School graduate and Whittier Law School professor Martin Pritikin joined Concord Law as its dean.
 In March 2018, Purdue University bought Kaplan University to make a nonprofit institution and a new online university called Purdue University Global.
 The for-profit Kaplan Higher Education still has a 30-year contract to serve Purdue Global.
 After an initial enrollment decline at Purdue Global Law by approximately 65 percent between 2014 and 2020, the school's enrollment has grown after earning California Bar Accreditation in 2020.

+It officially adopted its current name in November 2023.

 Admissions

-The school does not require submission of scores from the Law School Admission Test, but applicants must take the school's 40–question online admissions test.
+Applicants must submit an LSAT, GRE, or JD-NEXT score.
 For the 2022–23 report, approximately 58% of test takers were disqualified from applying for failure to meet the required minimum test score.
 For the period ending September 15, 2024, there were 422 applicants of which 406 were admitted (a 96.21% admissions rate) with 394 enrolling.
 The median undergraduate GPA of enrollees was 3.06.
 Their 25th/75th percentile GPAs were 2.67/3.49.

 Student body

 As of September 2023, Purdue Law had approximately 830 students.
 In 2020, ~65% of students were in the JD bar-qualifying program and ~35% of students were in the non-qualifying Executive JD program.
-The 2019 student cohort was composed of approximately 20% African American, 12% Latinx, 6% Asian or Pacific Islander, 20% not identifying, and 40% White.

 According to the California Committee of Bar Examiners, Purdue Law has "'significant attrition with voluntary withdrawals of up to 45% and involuntary dismissals of up to 35% in the first semester."
 For the period of 2021 through September 15, 2024, 778 students did not remain enrolled, either voluntarily, involuntarily, or due to transfer.